-Her Majesty Isabel II, Queen of Spain, issues a royal charter founding the Colegio de Belén (Belen School) in Havana, Cuba.
-Belen School begins its educational work in the building formerly occupied by the convent and convalescent hospital of Our Lady of Belen, hence the name of the school
+Her Majesty Isabel II, Queen of Spain, issued a royal charter founding the Colegio de Belén (Belen School) in Havana, Cuba.
+Belen School begins its educational work in the building formerly occupied by the convent and convalescent hospital of Our Lady of Belen, hence the name of the school.

 Sixty acres of new land and several buildings are donated to Belen School.
 The complex is later known as "The Palace of Education."

 Belen Jesuit School is established in the United States.
 The fourth floor of the Gesu Elementary School, located in what is now the parking lot of Gesu Church in downtown Miami, becomes the first site of Belen Jesuit Preparatory School.
 The actual building no longer exists.

 Belen Jesuit Preparatory School acquires its own building and moves to a new site on the corner of SW 8th Street and 7th Avenue in Miami.

 Ground-breaking ceremony is held for a new building on a 30 acre-site located in west Dade County.